 In 2009, the EPA received a petition from the Natural Resources Defense Council (NRDC) to cancel all TCVP pet uses based on a human research study (Assessing Intermittent Pesticide Exposure From Flea Control Collars Containing the Organophosphorus Insecticide Tetrachlorvinphos (TCVP)” by M. Keith Davis, J. Scott Boone, John E. Moran, John W. Tyler and Janice E. Chambers).

 In January 2016, EPA released preliminary human health and ecological risk assessments for public comment.
 The ecological risk assessment found that TCVP is very highly toxic to freshwater aquatic invertebrates, including a potential for acute and chronic risk to federally listed threatened and endangered (referred to as “listed”) and non-listed species of freshwater aquatic invertebrates for all of the registered uses of TCVP.
 Risk to listed and non-listed mammals, birds, reptiles, and terrestrial-phase amphibians also are possible.
-EPA will publish a response to comments EPA received on the TCVP preliminary ecological assessment in 2017.
+EPA’s response to comment received on the ecological risk assessment can be found in the docket.

 In December 2016, EPA completed the final human health risk assessment for TCVP.
 Our human health assessment found risks of concern for: